-Everyone wants one of the best camera phones to take great photos at a moment's notice.
-That's why Tom's Guide performs in-depth camera testing on every handset we review, evaluating image quality in a wide range of conditions.
-We also perform head-to-head face-offs to compare camera performance between leading handsets.
+That why Tom's Guide puts such an emphasis on camera testing for every handset we review.
+We evaluate image quality in a wide range of conditions.
+We also perform head-to-head face-offs to compare camera performance between leading phones to find out which one takes the better shots.

-These days, mobile cameras are more sophisticated than they've ever been, and far more capable than your average point-and-shoot.
-The finest cameras in phones meld intricate optics and sensors with software algorithms that rely upon math and science to extract the best possible light, color and detail out of every scenario.
-It's not just about the number of lenses on the back, either — some phone makers are even leveraging artificial intelligence to make their post processing even better.
+The best camera phones meld intricate optics and sensors with software algorithms that rely upon math and science to extract the best possible light, color and detail out of every scenario.
+It's not just about the number of lenses on the back, either — some phone makers make the most of artificial intelligence to improve post processing on your photos.

 All this is to say there's much more that goes into a great smartphone camera than a nice lens and a high-megapixel sensor.
 With that in mind, and after hundreds of hours of testing, we've rounded up this list of the best camera phones for various different use cases, and at a variety of price points.